Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 People-pleasing behavior, while fostering harmonious relationships as we previously discussed, can also lead to a loss of personal identity and boundaries.
 In professional settings, this might manifest as difficulty in saying no, leading to overcommitment and burnout.

-Now let’s talk about dissociation.
-Dissociation, valuable for creative endeavors, can become problematic when it impairs one’s ability to stay present in critical conversations or situations, impacting personal and professional relationships.
+Dissociation, valuable for creative endeavors, can become problematic.
+Especially when it impairs one’s ability to stay present in critical conversations or situations.
+It impacts personal and professional relationships.
 The detachment from reality can hinder emotional connections with others and oneself, leading to isolation not to mention a host of disorienting experiences from a lack of being personified and presentified.

 Another example?